skynettechnologies/cpanel-plugin-all-in-one-accessibility/README.md

 ## Active and Configuration

 1. Go to the Cpanel Tools > Software Tab.
-2. Click on All in One Accessibility Plugin.
+2. Go to the All in One Accessibility Plugin and follow the code integration steps.
-3. Go the plugin configure All in One Accessibility the way you like.
+3. Now configure All in One Accessibility the way you like.
 You can change the widget color & position.

 ## Uninstall Plugin